Home Hip Replacement

 In rare cases, if unaddressed, patients can experience serious irreversible, permanent tissue damage or bone loss.
 In the most extreme cases, patients may experience nerve compression, compression of blood vessels and even side effects related to the heart, vision or hearing.

-“The patients with these more problematic or riskier implants need regular follow-up with an orthopedic surgeon familiar with hip or knee replacements,” Cooper said.
+“The patients with these more problematic or riskier implants need regular follow-up with an orthopedic surgeon familiar with hip replacements,” Cooper said.
 “If they haven’t been within the past year, I would recommend making an appointment with their surgeon who put the device in.”

 Some patients filed lawsuits against hip implant manufacturers, claiming the companies knew their hip systems were defective.